tttstudios/react-native-empty-state/README.md

 ![Tests](https://github.com/tttstudios/react-native-empty-state/workflows/Tests/badge.svg)

-When we use list or table, sometimes the data is null or empty, so there is a need to display the state of them instead of showing nothing.
-Empty screens make user confuse because not clearing about what's going on, if there is an error/bug or just because no data to show.
+When we need to show a list of data, sometimes the data is null or empty.
+This empty data set still needs to keep the user informed as to why there is no data showing.
+Showing an empty screen, can confuse the user as there is no clear indication of what data is being returned.
+If there is an error/bug we should display it to the user.

 Referral for [Empty View Design](http://tympanus.net/codrops/2013/01/09/designing-for-the-empty-states/)

 ## Detailed design

-There will be 4 parts in this component: An image displays empty state, a header text, a sub header text and a button.
-We also accept children that pass into this view a props.
+There will be 4 optional components in this view: An image, header text, sub header text and a button.
+This view also accepts children as props.

 ![demo images](https://github.com/tttstudios/react-native-empty-state/blob/master/assets/Screenshots_row1.png)